Pray4Lovee/pezkuwi-sdk/substrate/frame/staking-async/runtimes/papi-tests/README.md

 This folder contains a Node+PAPI+Bun setup to:

-1. run the `pallet-staking-async-runtimes` parachain and relay-chain.
+1. run the `pallet-staking-async-runtimes` teyrchain and relay-chain.
 It uses Zombienet under the hood.
 2. Contains integration tests, based on ZN as well, that spawns a particular test, submits transactions, and inspects the chain state (notably events) for verification.